JONAS ARTISTS 2019 – 2020

 Ah Surely – Irish Music

+The Ah Surely trio performs a program of pure, authentic Irish music and dance.
 ‘Wielding fiddles and flutes, uillean pipes, banjo, and guitar, Ah Surely raises a ruckus with Irish music, dancing, and singing – offered up in a performance brimming with warmth, and humor.
-The performers include: John Maschinot ( uilleann pipes, Irish wooden flute, whistle, and bodhran), Evan Kenney (guitar, vocals, banjos, fiddle, and harmonica), and Claire Shirey (Irish step dance, fiddle, and concertina.
+The performers include: John Maschinot (uilleann pipes, Irish wooden flute, whistle, and bodhran), Evan Kenney (guitar, vocals, banjos, fiddle, and harmonica), and Claire Shirey (Irish step dance, fiddle, and concertina.
 The trio, Ah Surely, was christened on St. Patrick’s Day, 2014.
 Now what’s more Irish than that?